MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 ## Before you begin

-Before replication can occur, make sure that you have completed the [discovery process](migrate-hyperv-discover.md) on your Hyper-V server .
+Before replication can occur, make sure that you have completed the [discovery process](migrate-hyperv-discover.md) on your Hyper-V server.

 In addition, your Azure Stack HCI cluster node should have sufficient resources to create a Windows Server 2022 VM with this minimum configuration: